vishallondhe48/Navbar-component/README.md

 # Custom Navbar

-Custom Ready-made Navbar for projects
+Custom Reusable Navbar components for projects

 ## First make sure you have installed parcel bundler globally to install parcel-bundler